schoeberl/wildcat/README.md

     $ git clone https://github.com/schoeberl/wildcat
     $ cd wildcat

-Here you can start the ISA simulator with a simple example with
+Here you can start the ISA simulator executing a simple program with

     $ sbt "run-main wildcat.isasim.SimRV bin/test.bin"

-That will execute the already assembler assembler program asm/test.S from bin/test.bin and print out a register dump for each instruction.
+That will execute the already assemble program asm/test.S from bin/test.bin and print out a register dump for each instruction.

 To assemble other programs or compile C programs you need to install